Andrettin/Wyrmsun/readme.txt

 - 2.1.4
 -----------------------------------------------------------------------

+* Buildings
+- Increased building lumber and stone costs to compensate for the increase in lumber and stone gathering rates.

 * Factions
 - Added Essex, Middle Anglia and Northumbria (Teuton polities, they use Old English as their language).

 * Grand Strategy
 - Added Lincoln province.

+* Terrain
+- Tree and rock tiles now contain 500 of their respective resource, instead of 100.

 * Units
 - The Teuton archer now has its own portrait (icon by Mrmo Tarius and Jinn) and is now named "Schutze".
 - Added Dwarven Explorer, an experience upgrade of the Dwarven Pathfinder (icon by Jinn).
+- Workers now gather lumber and stone at a speed more comparable to that at which they gather precious metals.
+- Increased unit lumber and stone costs to compensate for the increase in lumber and stone gathering rates.

 -----------------------------------------------------------------------
 - 2.1.3